Programmes & Projects > Programmes > India-china Comparative Studies

 China-India Comparative Health Unit

-Madhurima Nundy, Associate Fellow, ICS
+Madhurima Nundy, Visiting Fellow, ICS

 The objective of the Health Unit is to conduct research on selected domains in public health; build a repository on relevant issues on health systems in China and India;build a network with scholars, institutes and centres in China and India; organize workshops, seminars on relevant issues and publish papers.
 Read more